Criminology and Criminal Justice Studies

 - Sociology 3410: Criminology

-Criminology majors must complete a minimum of 24 additional credit hours of course work in criminology/sociology, including a minimum of 12 hours of 4000- or 5000-level criminology courses.
-Students are also required to complete either a research or internship experience.
-Students should consult with the sociology/criminology undergraduate advisor to develop a plan of study that is appropriate for meeting their academic and career interests and goals.
+Criminology majors must complete a minimum of 24 additional credit hours of course work in criminology and sociology, including a minimum of 12 hours of 4000- or 5000-level criminology courses.
+Students are also required to complete either a research, education abroad, service-learning or internship experience.
+Students should consult with a sociology and criminology undergraduate advisor to develop a plan of study that is appropriate for meeting their academic and career interests and goals.

-Students are encouraged to participate in one of the Department of Sociology's two study abroad programs, Genocide and its Aftermath in Rwanda and the Warsaw Summer School in Social Sciences.
-The department's faculty are also currently developing additional study abroad programs for the future.
+Students are encouraged to participate in one of the Department of Sociology's two education abroad programs, Genocide and its Aftermath in Rwanda and the Warsaw Summer School in Social Sciences.
+The department's faculty are also currently developing additional education abroad programs for the future.

 The Department of Sociology has a strong internship program for its undergraduate majors in criminology.
 Students may augment their course work with career-related internship and volunteer experiences.
 Students may participate in community-based experiences at settings such as the Columbus City Prosecutor’s Office, Columbus Division of Police, and the Office of the Inspector General.
 Students can receive credit for their internship experience.

 Honors students who pursue a major in criminology and criminal justice studies have the opportunity to enroll in Honors-specific courses, conduct research with faculty, attend departmental forums and engage in intellectual discussions as a member of our Honors community.
-The following courses all have Honors sections offered at least once a year:
+The following courses have Honors sections:

 - Sociology H1101: Introduction to Sociology